wkeeling/selenium-wire/README.rst

 Proxies
 ~~~~~~~

+Selenium Wire captures requests by using its own proxy server under the covers.
+This means you cannot use the webdriver's ``DesiredCapailities`` API to configure your own proxy, like you might when using Selenium directly.

 If the site you are testing sits behind a proxy server you can tell Selenium Wire about that proxy server in the options you pass to the webdriver instance.

 The configuration for the proxy server should be specified as a URL in the format ``http://username:password@server:port``.
 The username and password are optional and can be specified when a proxy server requires authentication.